NSA Compliant Hard Drive Destruction

 The destruction of the hard drive consists of “physically damaging by deforming the internal platters…” The NSA/CSS Policy Manual 9-12 “Storage Device Sanitization and Destruction Manual” does not require shredding the drive to a certain size.

-NSA Listed disintegration shredder shreds SIM Cards, Department of Defense Common Access Cards “CAC ID”, EMV Credit Card, Magnetic Strip Card, CD, DVD, and BluRay disks down to 2mm (required by the NSA).
+NSA Listed disintegration shredder for SIM Cards, Department of Defense Common Access Cards “CAC ID”, EMV Credit Card, Magnetic Strip Card, CD, DVD, and BluRay disks down to 2mm (required by the NSA).